Accidental death and dismemberment insurance offers financial protection in the event of death or loss of limb or function due to an accident.

 As a Rider on Existing Life Insurance

 Most life insurance providers allow you to add an AD&D rider to your policy, often with limited underwriting.
 This supplements the regular death benefit with extra accidental death coverage for a small additional premium.
-It’s the easiest way to obtain if you already have life insurance.
+It’s the easiest way to obtain it if you already have life insurance.

 Standalone Plans from Insurers